whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 06 - Why Are We So Lost

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Practice standing for what's right</div>
+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Stand for what's right</div>
 </b><div class="rev-act-body">When you act on your urge to stand for what's right, you bring justice, connection, and understanding into the world.
 Think about a time you saw someone disrespected, misunderstood, cheated, or attacked, whether on TV or in person.
 How did you respond?
 How could you have taken a stand to make the situation turn out better?
 Look for another instance where someone around you is disrespected, and find a way to help address the disrespect so it doesn't happen again.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #10<br/>Support someone else when they take a stand</div>
 </b><div class="rev-act-body">The mirror-woman showed integrity by standing for the values that she wanted in her nation.
-Consider: how much harder would it have been for her to take that stand if she didn't trust that others would stand with her if she were attacked?
-In other words, how much easier was it for her to take a stand knowing that others would support her?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
+Consider: how much harder would it have been for her to take that stand if she didn't trust that others would stand with her?
+In other words, how much easier was it for her to take a stand knowing that she would havee others' support?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
 Were you scared to speak up and confront them because you worried you'd be alone?
 How amazing would it feel knowing you could take a stand and you could trust others to support you?<br/><br/>Just like you would want others' support in difficult moments, they want yours too.
 Your support makes it easier for other people to act with integrity.
 Look for an opportunity to support someone else who "sticks their neck out" to do the right thing, even when it's unpopular.</div></div>